It is not possible to answer all questions in this forum. If you cannot find an answer to your question, please contact email@example.com.

 Should I take AP classes in high school?

 We recommend taking actual college courses; e.g., through College Credit Plus (CCP), rather than taking AP classes.
 Taking actual college courses reduces uncertainty.
 In order to get college credit for the AP course the student must take the AP course and then score fairly high (4 or 5) on the AP Exam.
 Many students take AP courses but score 1 or 2 on the exam, so they don't get any college credit.
 Taking college credit courses through CCP costs the same as taking AP courses (usually $0) but college credit is earned simply by passing the course.
 A grade of C is required for the college credit to be transferrable, and the Registrar makes final decisions on transfer credit.
 Even if the family has to pay for a community college course the cost is reasonable.
 Many community colleges offer online courses so a high school student's school day isn't disrupted.
-The Director of Nursing is happy to help you find accessible college courses near your hometown.
+Faculty and staff members in the Department of Nursing are happy to help you find accessible college courses near your hometown.

 Should I take college credit courses while in high school?

 Yes, it is highly recommended!
 Taking college credit courses before arriving to Wittenberg is a solid win-win for the student.
 It helps in four ways: 1) the student learns how to take college courses, 2) college credit classes via College Credit Plus (CCP) are usually at no cost to the family, 3) "total number of completed college credits" is an important competitive Nursing selection criterion, and 4) completion of any Year One required courses in advance helps lighten the student's academic load later during very hard nursing courses.
-The Director of Nursing is happy to help you find accessible transferrable college courses near your hometown.
+Faculty and staff members in the Department of Nursing are happy to help you find accessible transferrable college courses near your hometown.
 The two most frequently completed college courses during high school are introductory psychology and introductory sociology.
 Both are required Year One Nursing courses.

 When do pre-nursing students deposit and declare the nursing major?